 The charter of the “German Lutheran Society in the City of Boston” was granted by the Commonwealth of Massachusetts on February 18, 1839.
-Now called The First Lutheran Church of Boston, we are the oldest Lutheran church in New England.
+Now called First Lutheran Church of Boston, we are the oldest Lutheran church in New England.
 FLC‘s first century was a time of significant growth and change.
 On Christmas Day 1847, “The First Evangelical Lutheran Church of Zion” dedicated a red brick house of worship in Boston’s South End (still standing today).
 The congregation grew, started a day school, and founded mission congregations in Massachusetts, Rhode Island, and Connecticut.
 In 1899, a new church building in the South End was completed, and silver vessels for the Lord’s Supper (still in use today) were donated.
 During the early 1900’s, the constitution was changed to permit the use of the English language during worship “occasionally.”
 In 1930, one of FLC‘s native sons, Dr. Walter A. Maier, a professor at Concordia Seminary, St. Louis, first broadcast what would become the longest-running Christian radio program in history, today broadcast weekly in over 30 countries: “The Lutheran Hour.”

 In 1954 the congregation purchased a vacant lot at the corner of Berkeley and Marlborough Streets from Massachusetts General Hospital for $55,000.00.
 A young architect in the congregation, George Livingstone, chaired the building committee and hired Pietro Belluschi, Dean of the MIT School of Architecture and Planning, to serve as the building designer.
 Our present building was dedicated September 15, 1957 and is regarded as a significant entry in the history of modern sacred architecture.

 In the late 1990s, the congregation decided to replace its aging pipe organ built by Wicks (pictured).
 The Richards, Fowkes & Co.
 Opus 10, a mechanical-action instrument in the 18th-century North German Baroque tradition, was dedicated to the glory of God in 2000.
 This superb instrument draws artists of international standing and organ aficionados from around the world.
 It is the only organ in Boston with an historically accurate sound for the works of J.S.
 Bach and other organ masterworks of the Baroque and earlier periods.